ui5-next/ui5g/README.md

 * Can't generated `bundle.js` file as `React` or `Vue`, but you can generate `Component-preload.js`, sometimes they are equivalent
 * With JSX syntax, but not support `React` component lifecycle.

-## Why not support react lifecycle(virtual dom) ?
+## Why not support react lifecycle and virtual dom ?

-* UI5 Controls(Components in the modern sense) have its' own lifecycle, and can not overwrite them.
+* UI5 `Controls` (Components in the modern sense) have its' own lifecycle, and can not overwrite them.
-* UI5 Renderers normally write `DOM` directly, but react `render` function just return a data object.
+* UI5 `Renderers` normally write `DOM` directly, but react `render` function just return a data object.
 That's the core of virtual dom.
-* Its hard to convert `model` in MVC to `react` single-flow data binding.
+* Its hard to convert `model` in MVC to `react` one-way data binding.
 I think `vue` will be better choice because its `two-way-binding`, but vue's template syntax is complex.
 * Additional performance overhead, and additional in-stability.

 But I think converting `React Component` to UI5 Control is feasible and meaningful.